Welcome to the neighborhood!

 https://www.youtube.com/watch?v=EzuBJEx7Xe0

 Make your voice heard.
-The Lifebridge/Harborlight expasnsion proposal is estimated to cost $65 million, including taxpayer funds.
+The Lifebridge/Harborlight expasnsion proposal is estimated to cost over $65 million, including taxpayer funds.
 Tell City Council what you think.

 Recap.
 The 2024 meeting with the Mayor included an overview of the 40R zoning process and public comments.
 Lifebridge and Harborlight Homes are seeking to override current zoning laws and establish a 40R Growth Overlay District in our neighborhood.
 A 40R zoning would also be used to develop Salem State’s South Campus, located at 8, 11, 20-32 Harrison Road, and 262 Loring Avenue; and Shetland Park.
 This type of zoning change requires state approval and a vote to adopt it by the Salem City Council.
 See the August 1, 2024, slideshow or watch the video on SATV.

-City Council Committee of the Whole meeting with Lifebridge and Harborlight on March 10, 2025.
+City Council Committee of the Whole meeting with Lifebridge and Harborlight presentation on March 10, 2025.
 Watch the video on SATV:

 http://ondemand.satvonline.org/Cablecast/Public/Show.aspx?ChannelID=1&ShowID=34364